The Mole (Australian TV series) season 3: Episode 4

 Luggage Drop: Bob, Joe, Marc, and Thao went up in an airplane with everyone's luggage, including the items that certain people had paid $1,000 from the kitty to reclaim just days before.
 They dropped it at a specific location, and had to rely upon the other five to find it in time.
 The only help they could give them was an SMS, and it had to be of a 160-character limit, meaning words had to be truncated.
 If the luggage was found within three hours, $5,000 would be won, but if not, everyone would lose their luggage.
 The group of five was also taken on a meaningless tour of some Gold Coast canals, that were meant to look much the same as all the others and get them lost.
 The group of four dropped the luggage a kilometer away from the Hinze Dam.
-The SMS they sent said "NTH WEST FROM BRLH HEADS DAM PAST DAM ENTRNCE RESORT PAST HORSE STUD CLEARING NEAR RST LOOK FOR GREEN ROOF AT ENTRANCE NEAR RST" It should have taken the players in the boat just five minutes to make their way back to their cars, but they got lost and it took them almost an hour.
+The SMS they sent said "NTH WEST FROM BRLH HEADS DAM PAST DAM ENTRANCE RESORT PAST HORSE STUD CLEARING NEAR RST LOOK FOR GREEN ROOF AT ENTRANCE NEAR RST" It should have taken the players in the boat just five minutes to make their way back to their cars, but they got lost and it took them almost an hour.
 They also misinterpreted directions given to them by someone in a convenience store, and headed in entirely the wrong direction.
 Though the group of five was confident they'd found the right place, the assignment was failed.
 Upon the reuniting all nine players at the hotel, the host offered to return the players their bags if they'd pay $5,000 from the group kitty.
 They agreed, on majority vote, to do this.